WICG/webpackage/README.md

 1. Note the nested package uses its own separate boundary string.
 2. The **scope=** attribute of the Link: header is used to resolve the "https://ajax.googleapis.com/ajax/libs/jquery/3.1.0/jquery.min.js" URL in the page to the package that contains it.
 The simple text match is used.
 3. The nested package from https://ajax.googleapis.com is used that contains the js file referenced by the main page.
 Note the package may contain other resources as well and can be signed by googleapis.com.
 4. Note the parts of this package is not signed (see below for optional signing) so when such package is opened by a browser, and index.html page is loaded, there is no way to validate the stated origin of https://example.com and the package should be treated as if it was local (file:) resource.
-This can be useful in many cases, but browsers should be careful to assign an unique origin to resources of such packages, as [discussed here](https://tools.ietf.org/html/rfc6454#section-4) for file: URLs.
+This can be useful in many cases, but browsers should be careful to assign a unique origin to resources of such packages, as [discussed here](https://tools.ietf.org/html/rfc6454#section-4) for file: URLs.
 5. While the resources in such package may not be trusted, there can be many interesting use cases addressed by such easy-to-produce packages - peer-to-peer sharing of web pages' snapshots for example, which is mostly done today by capturing screenshot images and then sharing them via WhatsApp or similar.

 ```html